 Let's get a sense of what revenue the United States needs, and what its sources are.
-Centripetal Taxation can be applied to any tax basis anywhere, but to keep things simple let's confine our examinations and experiments to US Federal Income Tax.
+Centripetal Taxation can be applied to any tax basis anywhere, including property and estate taxes, but to keep things simple let's confine our examinations and experiments to US Federal Income Tax.
 I'm writing this in September 2013, and the Tax Policy Center puts our 2012 outlay at approximately $3 trillion in constant 2005 dollars.
 The latest "complete year" tax-return data from the IRS is currently from 2010, and the Wikipedia article entitled Income tax in the United States contains an interesting 2010-based image.
 If you're reading this in 2019 it's probably gone, so I've preserved it for posterity.
 Here it is:

 The IRS says total tax liability for 2010 was $997.5 billion.
 Perhaps $98.5 billion in uncollected liabilities explains the discrepancy between their data and the Joint Committee on Taxation's $899 billion in tax receipts, but in any case it's close enough for our purposes.